omkarcloud/google-maps-scraper/README.md

 2. Send Email to chetan@omkar.cloud with following template.
 Replace YOUR_GITHUB_USERNAME with your github username.
 ```
 Subject: Request Scraper
 Content: I have starred the repository as YOUR_GITHUB_USERNAME.
-Kindly send the scraper.
+Kindly send the scraper and you can start scraping google map leads.
 ```
 3. The Scraper will be delivered to you within 24 hours.